MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitoring-unix-linux.md

 > [!NOTE]
 > The logging level for the omiserver.log log file can't be changed from the default in this version of the Operations Manager Agents for UNIX and Linux.

-1. Create a blank file named **EnableOpsmgrModuleLogging** in the Temp directory for the user account calling these modules by typing at a command-line or powershell prompt:
+1. Create a blank file named **EnableOpsmgrModuleLogging** in the Temp directory for the user account calling these modules by typing at a command-line or PowerShell prompt:
     ```
     COPY /Y NUL %windir%\TEMP\EnableOpsMgrModuleLogging
     ```